kstenerud/KSCrash/README.md

 ### Incompatible API Change Notice

 As of Jan 29th, 2013, I've modified the KSCrash main API to use properties rather than init method parameters for configuration.
 With all the new options, things were starting to get a bit unwieldly.
 This should mark the last major API change.

+Note: The preferred method for initializing KSCrash is now via the installation
+      objects rather than using filters directly.
+See "How to Use KSCrash" for details.